Jestzer/LMFOOLS/README.md

 - Linux
 - macOS Sonoma ARM

-To launch the program, download the zip archive, extract its contents, and then launch "LaunchLMFOOLS".
+To launch the program, download the zip archive, extract its contents, and then launch "LMFOOLS".

 To-do:
 - Include more hand-written error messages